huwu55/React-Mongo-MusicSongLyrics/README.md

 # React-Mongo-MusicSongLyrics

-A single page application that uses `react-router-dom` to navigate, hide and show React components without changing routes within Express.
 For users to search songs, enjoy watching music videos, and sing along with lyrics.
-Users are be able to sign up and log in using their usernames and passwords.
-Users can manage their songs by adding/deleting songs to/from Favorites, and create and manage playlists as well.
+This is a single page application that uses react-router-dom to navigate, hide and show React components without changing routes within Express.
+Users are be able to sign up and log in, and manage songs by adding them to Favorites or to created playlists.

 ![MusicSongLyrics logged in photo](photo/logedin.png)